corndeladmin/DevOps-Course-Python-Intro/01_installing_python_and_using_the_REPL.md

 ### Windows

-- Download the latest Windows installer for Python from https://www.python.org/downloads/windows/.
+- Download the latest Windows installer for Python from <https://www.python.org/downloads/windows/>.
   - You'll need to pick either the 32-bit or 64-bit installer, depending on your operating system.
-Use 64-bit if you can.
   - You can check this in `Control Panel -> System -> System type`.
 - Once the installer's finished downloading, run it to install Python.
   - Make sure to select the "Add Python to PATH" option when installing (see screenshot below).